ukrishnas/LPSharp/CLP/README.md

 - [__Google OrTools__](../GLOP/ortools) provides multi-language (including C#)
-  support to its linear solver interface, called MPSolverInterface, and an [implementation](../GLOP/ortools/linear_solver/clp_interface.cc) of the interface using Clp solver class.
+  support to its linear solver interface, called MPSolverInterface, and an [implementation](../GLOP/ortools/linear_solver/clp_interface.cc) of the interface using ClpSimplex, ClpSolve, and CoinBuild classes.
 They use SWIG to generate language wrappers.

 - Both [Sonnet](https://github.com/coin-or/Sonnet) and [Google
   OrTools](../GLOP/ortools) lack fine control for modifying Clp solver